ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

    * License Key Generation follows a random generation pattern
    * License Key is alphanumeric
    * License Key generated is of length of 8 digits
-   * License Key is mapped to an expiry (Expiry to be configured by admin).
+   * License Key is mapped to expiry (Expiry to be configured by admin).
 2. In case of Exceptions, system triggers relevant error messages

 [**Link to design**]() _**update the link**_